-The current proposal is a BPA broken into those six tracks.
-Schedule 70 contractors will be eligible to compete with expected awards between 90-132 in total.
-In each track an estimated five to seven small businesses should be selected.
+The current proposal is a BPA broken into the six tracks listed above.
+Schedule 70 contractors will be eligible to compete with expected awards between 90-132 in total, and an estimated five to seven small businesses in each track.

 NOAA Mission Information Technology Services (NMITS)